lakruzz/lakruzz.com/_posts/2021-04-07-git-aliases-extreme.md

 Well yes, and no. This is a brilliant example of how aliases really are useful.

 The built-in `log` feature has some beautiful display features, and using the `--pretty` switch you can draw ASCII art trees of your branches and commits that really are - well artful.
 But no one wants to write, or even remembers, this relatively complicated `format:` string.
-Now I've created an alias called `tree` which since then has become my personal all time favourite git command.
+Now I've created an alias called `tree` which since then has become my personal all time favorite git command.

 And here's a few bonuses: First: The tab completion feature has built-in knowledge of my aliases. so `git tr<tab>` will expand into `git tree` and second: Since the `tree` command is a variant of the `log` command it still supports all the switches that `log` does.
 As an example; `log` supports the switch `-<number>` to limit the depth of the log to `<number>` items.
 So my `tree` command also supports `-<number>` out of the box.
 To see my git tree 32 commits deep I'll execute: